Medical Editor: John P. Cunha, DO, FACOEP

 - a tight feeling in your chest; or

 - if you feel like you need to take deep breaths.

 Less serious side effects may include warmth, redness, or tingly feeling in your face, neck, or chest.

 This is not a complete list of side effects and others may occur.
 Tell your doctor about any unusual or bothersome side effect.
 You may report side effects to FDA at 1-800-FDA-1088.

-Adverse effects reported with 1 mcg/kg or 100 mcg/patient include flushing of the face, neck, and upper chest (16%; 45/276), beginning almost immediately and lasting 3 to 5 minutes.
-Recipients have also reported an urge to take a deep breath (6%; 3/49), which occurs with a timing similar to, but less frequently than, that of flushing.
-Higher doses ( > =3mcg/kg) are associated with more prolonged flushing, tachycardia, hypotension, dyspnea, and “chest compression” or tightness.
-In addition, at doses of > =5 mcg/kg, significant increases in heart rate and decreases in blood pressure were observed.
+Hypersensitivity reactions have been reported with 1 mcg/kg or 100 mcg/patient and include flushing of the face, neck, and upper chest; dyspnea, wheezing, urticaria, and angioedema (involving tongue, lip and facial swelling).
+Subjects have also reported an urge to take a deep breath, which occurs with a timing similar to, but less frequently than, that of flushing.
+Higher doses ( > 3 mcg/kg) are associated with more prolonged flushing, tachycardia, hypotension, dyspnea, and “chest compression” or tightness.
+In addition, at doses of > 5 mcg/kg, significant increases in heart rate and decreases in blood pressure were observed.
 The cardiovascular effects occurred 2-3 minutes after injection and lasted for 30-60 minutes.
 The facial flushing was more prolonged, lasting up to 4 hours in some subjects.
 All signs and symptoms could be reduced by administering the drug as a 30-second infusion instead of by bolus injection.